jamesosullivan/jamesosullivan.github.io/experience.markdown

 Acting Head, Department of Digital Humanities (Jan-July 2020)

-Member of the *Digital Humanities* Program Committee, University of Ottawa & Carleton University (2019-2020)

-Chair of the Organising Committee, Electronic Literature Organization Conference & Media Arts Festival (July 2019)
+Chair of the Organising Committee, Electronic Literature Organization Conference & Media Arts Festival, University College Cork (July 2019)

 Coordinator of the Digital Arts & Humanities Research Colloquium, University College Cork (2017-2020)

 Workplace Coordinator, Department of Digital Humanities, University College Cork (2017-2019)

-Associate Director of the Digital Humanities Summer Institute, University of Victoria, British Columbia (2013-2018)

-Chair of the DHSI Colloquium, Digital Humanities Summer Institute, University of Victoria, British Columbia (2013-2018)

-Member of the Standing Committee on Affiliates of the Association for Computers and the Humanities (2015-2017)

 Member of the Strategic Working Group for Advancing University Research, Pennsylvania State University (2014/15)

-Communications Fellow of the European Association for Digital Humanities (2014-2016)

 Member of the Advisory Board for Center for Humanities & Information, Pennsylvania State University (2014-2016)

 Member of the Advisory Committee for the Public Poetry Project, Pennsylvania Center for the Book (2015/16)

-Member of the Keystone Digital Humanities Conference Program Committee, University of Pennsylvania (2015)

 Member of Pre-doctoral Fellowship Review Committee for the Center for Humanities & Information, Pennsylvania State University (2014/15)

 Member of the Organising Committee for ArtWorks, University College Cork (2013-2015)

+### Community Service

+#### Current

+Member of the Board, Sample-Studios (2020-present)

+#### Previous

+Associate Director of the Digital Humanities Summer Institute, University of Victoria, British Columbia (2013-2018)

+Chair of the DHSI Colloquium, Digital Humanities Summer Institute, University of Victoria, British Columbia (2013-2018)

+Member of the *Digital Humanities* Program Committee, University of Ottawa & Carleton University (2019-2020)

+Member of the Standing Committee on Affiliates of the Association for Computers and the Humanities (2015-2017)

+Member of the Keystone Digital Humanities Conference Program Committee, University of Pennsylvania (2015)

+Communications Fellow of the European Association for Digital Humanities (2014-2016)

 Member of the Editorial Board for the DiRT Directory (2014-2015)